 Who needs a bare bones budget?

-While it may seem dire, there are a lot of different reasons why you may need to cut expenses.
+Covering only the bare expenses will help you to significantly decrease your outgoings.
+While it may seem dire, there are a lot of different reasons why you may need to cut back.

 When you experience income loss

-Most often, people turn to a restrictive budget when they need to cut expenses to the bone because they are experiencing some loss of income.
-For example:
+Most often, people turn to a restrictive budget when they need to curb spending because they are experiencing some loss of income.
+During these periods, you may only have the cash to pay for the essentials.
+For example, when:

 - You lose your job.